Solutions to the wave equation for commuting flows of dispersionless PDEs: Conclusions

+Apart from its theoretical value, such a result was used to study symmetries, conservation laws and the Hamiltonian structure of some systems which admit infinitly many commuting flows.
+Finally we also used the results obtained in Section $3$ to find simmetries and conserved quantities of the famous homogeneous p-system, i.e. the shallow water equation in Lagrangian coordinates.

 It could be of relevant interest to develop a similar analysis for systems involving higher number of components.
-A future perspective of this research is also to find other solutions for the wave equation where $a^2(u,v)$ is not separable, i.e. in the theory of integrable systems, looking for non-separable Hamiltonian densities.

-Furthermore, it would be of interest to apply this procedure also to the deformation of the Hamiltonian structures for non-homogeneous operators (see \cite{ver1,dellver1} for an investigation of Hamiltonian non-homoegeneous systems of hydrodynamic type).
+A future perspective of this research is also to find other general solutions for the wave equation where $a^2(u,v)$ is not separable, i.e. in the theory of integrable systems, looking for non-separable Hamiltonian densities.
+Furthermore, it would be of interest to apply this procedure also to the deformation of the Hamiltonian structures for non-homogeneous operators (see \cite{ver1,ver2} for an investigation of Hamiltonian non-homogeneous systems of hydrodynamic type). }